 Shortening the Minimum Notice Time

-You may shorten the minimum notice time for a marriage to less than one month and one day under special circumstances.
+You may shorten the minimum notice time for a marriage to less than one month under special circumstances.
 You will need to request an approval from a Prescribed Authority (usually your Local Court or Registry Official) and prove one of the five following conditions: